stephengodderidge/learn-git/README.md

 ```
 5. Save your new file.

-Now you're ready to move on and actually commit our changes!
+Now you're ready to move on and actually commit your changes!

 ## Step 5: Commit your changes
 Committing your changes adds your changes to the current branch.
 Before you commit your changes, you have to _stage_ your changes.
 This step may seem trivial when you're working on a few files (especially in our case), but this step becomes more helpful as you work on more files at once.